Ultimate Fairborn Real Estate Investing Guide for 2026

 Employment Base Diversity

-A larger amount of enterprises in the community will improve your prospects for better profits.
-When the community’s workpeople, who are your renters, are employed by a varied number of businesses, you will not lose all all tenants at the same time (and your property’s market worth), if a dominant enterprise in town goes out of business.
+A varied supply of companies in the region will increase your prospects for better profits.
+If the area's workers, who are your renters, are hired by a diverse number of businesses, you cannot lose all of your renters at once (as well as your property's value), if a significant enterprise in the market goes bankrupt.

 Unemployment Rate

-You will not be able to get a steady rental cash flow in an area with high unemployment.
-Out-of-work individuals are no longer clients of yours and of other businesses, which produces a domino effect throughout the market.
-The remaining people could discover their own salaries cut.
-Existing tenants might delay their rent in these conditions.
+You won't be able to benefit from a steady rental income stream in a location with high unemployment.
+Unemployed citizens cease being clients of yours and of other businesses, which causes a ripple effect throughout the community.
+The still employed people could find their own paychecks cut.
+This may result in missed rent payments and defaults.

 Income Rates